softwarereliabilitylab/TodoApp-For-Microservices/Readme.md

 docker compose up -d --build
 ```

-After deployment, it can be accessed on localhost:5000.
+After deployment, it can be accessed on `localhost:5000`.

+You can use Adminer on `localhost:8080` to access the DB.(The default is tododb for Server, todoapi for user, toadoapi for password, and todoapiu for database.)

 ### Kubernetes